 - Home Depot: Representing Home Depot in a series of litigations in states around the country that have denied Home Depot refunds on monies that it remitted as sales tax in connection with its private label credit card program but consumers then defaulted on those transactions.

 - Bear Stearns: Represented Bear Stearns in resolving 100 securities class actions and shareholder derivative litigations involving IPO allocation and research analyst issues.
 Won dismissal of shareholder derivative action against Bear Stearns and its directors over alleged research analyst conflicts.
-Representing Bear Stearns officers and directors in shareholder derivative actions over subprime issues.
+Represented Bear Stearns officers and directors in obtaining dismissal of shareholder derivative actions over subprime issues.

 - Daimler/Chrysler Directors: Successfully represented former directors of Daimler and Chrysler, who were alleged by the Chrysler Creditors Committee to have breached a fiduciary duty when Daimler transferred a majority stake of Chrysler to the private equity firm Cerberus.
 Within days of oral argument on a motion to dismiss the complaint brought in connection with the Chrysler bankruptcy, the Creditors Committee agreed to voluntarily dismiss.

-- Wynn Resorts: Representing Wynn Resorts in a financial dispute with Atlantic-Pacific Capital, Inc. (“APC”), that APC originally sought to submit to arbitration, Wynn moved to federal court in Nevada and obtained a stay of arbitration, but the Ninth Circuit then ordered go to arbitration.
+- Wynn Resorts: Represented Wynn Resorts in a financial dispute with Atlantic-Pacific Capital, Inc. ("APC"), that APC originally sought to submit to arbitration, Wynn moved to federal court in Nevada and obtained a stay of arbitration, but the Ninth Circuit then ordered the case to go to arbitration.
+Wynn Resorts ultimately won the arbitration.

 - Dow Jones & Company, Inc.: Successfully defended Dow Jones in a consumer class action in the Southern District of New York brought on behalf of a putative nationwide class of annual WSJ.com subscribers regarding access to Barron's Online.